Serious injuries: Truck rolls near Mangakino

 One lane of the highway remained open as emergency services tended to the injured man and truck.

-The driver was described as being "badly" trapped, so fire crews from Benneydale were currently getting to work with extrication gear.
+The driver was described as being "badly" trapped with fire crews from Benneydale working with extrication gear.

 Another crew was on its way from Te Kuiti and Rotorua.